-Metagenomi, Inc. is the registrant for purposes of this offering.
-Our consolidated financial statements for reporting periods prior to the Reorganization were reported from Metagenomi Technologies, LLC.
-See "Reorganization" and "Description of Capital Stock" for additional information, including a description of the terms of our capital stock following the Reorganization and the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will be in effect upon the completion of this offering.
+Metagenomi, Inc. will become the registrant for purposes of this offering, and our consolidated financial statements will be reported from Metagenomi, Inc. See "Reorganization" and "Description of Capital Stock" for additional information, including a description of the terms of our capital stock following the Reorganization and the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will be in effect upon the completion of this offering.

-Our principal executive offices are located at 5959 Horton Street, 7th Floor, Emeryville, California 94608, and our telephone number is (510) 871-4880.
+Our principal executive offices are located at 1545 Park Avenue Emeryville, California 94608, and our telephone number is (510) 871-4880.